avodonosov/package-doc-dump/README.md

 Simple API doc generator - dumps to an HTML file the names, docstrings, lambda lists of public symbols in the specified packages.
-In the order the symbols are exported in the defpackage forms.
+In the order the symbols are listed in the defpackage forms.

 It is similar to other API doc generators, like CL-API, but I want the symbols to be listed in the order they